Prevent Injury After a Disaster

 - Take extra care in cutting trees or branches that are bent, twisted, hung up on, or caught under another object during a high wind.
 If the tree or the branch is suddenly released, it may strike the person cutting it, or a bystander.

-For further guidance, see Preventing Chain Saw Injuries During Tree Removal After a Hurricane.
+For further guidance, see Preventing Chain Saw Injuries During Tree Removal After a Disaster.

 Avoid Electrical Hazards